Aaron Clausen

-Aaron Clausen (born May 30, 1977) is an American politician and a Republican member of the Wyoming House of Representatives representing District 6 since January 10, 2017.
+Aaron Clausen (born May 30, 1977) is an American politician and a former Republican member of the Wyoming House of Representatives who represented District 6 from January 10, 2017 to January 2023.

 Elections

 2016

 When incumbent Republican Representative Richard Cannady announced his retirement, Clausen declared his candidacy for the seat.
 Clausen defeated businessmen Ed Werner and Chris Sorge in the Republican primary with 50% of the vote.
 Clausen defeated Democrat Shalyn Anderson in the general election with 88% of the vote.

 2018

 In the August 18, 2020 Republican Primary, Clausen was unopposed and won with 2,044 votes.
 Clausen was also unopposed for the November 6, 2018 General Election and won with 2,942 votes.

 2020

 In the August 18, 2020 Republican Primary, Clausen was challenged by Camilla Hicks but defeated her with 1,542 votes (61.8%).
 Clausen was unopposed for the November 3, 2020 General Election, winning with 4,296 votes.